celluloid-player/celluloid/README.md

 The file must be specified and enabled in the preferences dialog under the "MPV Configuration" section.

-Options can also be set using the "Extra MPV Options" text box in the preferences dialog.
-The syntax used is the same as mpv's command line options.
+It is also possible to set mpv options by putting the options &mdash; as you would pass to mpv on the command line &mdash; in `Extra MPV Options` text box in the preferences dialog.
+You can also pass options directly on the command line by adding `mpv-` prefix to the option name.
+For example, using the option `--mpv-vf=flip` when launching Celluloid is equivalent to using `--vf=flip` in mpv.

 ### User Scripts